ucdavisdatalab/geocoding-workshop/README.md

 1. Click on the *EDGES/* folder
 1. Click on the *tl_2018_06113_edges.zip* file and download it to a folder on your computer (that you have permissions for and can find again).
 Note that the *06113* part of the file name tells us we're downloading the edges for California's Yolo county.
 1. Navigate in the file browser for your computer to where you saved the file and unzip it.

+If the Census' website is not working, there is a copy of the 2018 Yolo County data in this [Box folder](https://ucdavis.box.com/s/g7l7drxlo4x4mle5o6718ayw24ke6gis).

 ## Set Up Your QGIS Project
 Let's set up our QGIS project so we have everything we need.